 The Limestone District School Board provides public school services to elementary and secondary-school aged students.
 The Algonquin and Lakeshore District Catholic School Board provides a faith-based alternative, and private school options range from Montessori schools to Waldorf-inspired programs to specialized programs for special needs students and culture-specific programs.

 Finding a doctor in a new city can be a challenge.
-Queen's Health, Counselling and Disability Services makes it easy for you to access the care you need with family physicians, nurses, counselling services and dedicated services for students with disabilities all in one convenient, on-campus location.
+Queen's Student Wellness Services makes it easy for you to access the care you need with family physicians, nurses, counselling services and dedicated services for students with disabilities all in one convenient, on-campus location.

 For life-threatening medical emergencies, go Kingston General Hospital's emergency department which is located on King Street very close to Queen's campus.
 For urgent medical emergencies, go to the Hotel Dieu Hospital which is located on Brock Street, about five blocks from the Queen's campus.